michellelclement/meatblog/README.md

 ## Acknowledgements

 Special Thank you to my fantastic mentor ADEGBENGA ADEYE for helping me with my ideas and directing me on how to fix errors and bugs.

+A huge thank you to fellow student and slack member Mark O'Beirne for reviewing my website in great detail in the Peer-Code-Review channel and making some suggestions for improving the website.

 Thank you to Slack members and Pauld0051for testing out the website and highlighting a display issue on his mobile, and Ivan Branimir Skoric for his help in directing me to the answers I needed for internal page linking.